SBlair2020/NMR2Struct/README.md

 ```
 Running inference writes the raw predictions as an hdf5 file to the save directory that you specified under the ```global_args``` section, which should also be where the model checkpoints and tensorboard files are saved.

-> [!WARNING]
-> This inference workflow is intended for running inference on a model on a dataset that was used for training, i.e. getting predictions over a test set to then compute metrics on.
-If you want to infer a single example, please refer to the section on inference with specific examples.

 # Inference (on a specific example)
 To infer a specific example, we recommend using the single spectrum inference entry point.
 To use this entry point, do the following: